 Step 2: Data Risk Assessment

-Once your data discovery software has done its job, the following step is to go through all its discoveries.
+Once you’ve selected a software (for additional help, read Top Features to Look For When Comparing Data Discovery Tools), the following step is to perform your first scans and go through all its discoveries.
 Any quality software should provide you with an easy-to-read review of every instance of potentially at-risk data that it could get its hands on.

 During this phase, you’ll also want to review all instances of true red-flag data.
 This could come as a simple mistake when someone filed Jane’s medical history in the wrong folder or something more nefarious, like an external breach or even a disgruntled ex-employee whose authorization credentials have yet to be revoked.